Saturated Fat Intake

 The "saturated fat is bad" and "saturated fat is fine" debates both miss the variant layer.
 Which APOA2/APOE/FTO combination you carry decides whether the recommendation is "moderate it deliberately," "watch the food matrix," or "no special concern" — and the same diet produces very different stories across those answers.

 Saturated Fat Intake is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →